afrigon/.dotfiles/README.md

 ### New machine

-On a brand new system simply run this command to install everything including **brew packages**, **cask applications**, **npm modules** and **vscode extensions**.
+On a brand new system simply run this command to install everything including **brew or apt packages**, **cask applications**, **npm modules** and **vscode extensions**.
 It will also create links to these dotfiles in your home directory and change a bunch of macos defaults if it detects a macos machine.

 ```sh
 bash -c "`curl -fsSL https://raw.githubusercontent.com/afrigon/dotfiles/master/remote-install.sh`"